The Fascinating World of Crested Woodland Birds: Nature’s Crowned Beauties

 Do crested woodland birds migrate?

-Some species, like the Great Crested Flycatcher, are migratory, travelling long distances between their breeding and wintering grounds.
+Some species, like the Great Crested Flycatcher, are migratory, traveling long distances between their breeding and wintering grounds.

 What is the most famous crested woodland bird?

-The Sulphur-Crested Cockatoo is one of the most well-known species due to its bright yellow crest and social behaviour.
+The Sulphur-Crested Cockatoo is well-known due to its bright yellow crest and social behavior.

 Why do crested birds have crests?